CSCfi/csc-user-guide/docs/apps/arcgis.md

 -   [The full list of Virtual campus courses](https://www.esri.com/training/catalog/search/)

-For participating in a Virtual Campus course you need an ESRI Global Account, if needed you can create it yourself [here][1].
+For participating in a Virtual Campus course you need an ESRI Global Account.
 For courses with a fee, you also need to be added to consortium's ArcGIS accont, ask for it from CSC.

 ------------------------------------------------------------------------